danjulio/can_mim_mon/README.md

 ## CAN MIM MON
+Note: I am currently testing this design further.
+I saw something that made me wonder if some monitored packets are lost.

 CAN Bus Man-in-the-middle monitor for reverse engineering.
 Based on the TI [Isolated CAN FD Repeater Reference Design](https://www.ti.com/tool/TIDA-01487) this circuit board is designed to be placed between a CAN Bus and a specific ECU to identify CAN Bus messages originating from that ECU.
 It is a CAN Bus repeater with two additional CAN Bus ports to send the bus traffic to an external logging device.
 It can also be used as a simple repeater to allow communication with an existing bus without adding a large stub for the external device (allowing it to be remote from the system under study).

 ![CAN MIM Mon PCB Assembly](pictures/can_mim_mon_pcb_assy.jpg)